rolfhm/DAVAI-env/README.md

 * the DAVAI command-line tools, esp. to create DAVAI experiments,
 * the configuration files to handle general preferences and machine-dependent installation,
 * a tool for DAVAI developers to move shelves around,
-* and it embarks the sub-project `DAVAI-tests` that contains the tests templates.

-Although versioned independantly, the `DAVAI-tests` subproject is embedded here in order to be able to switch the tests version at time of creation of a DAVAI experiment.

 Installation
 ------------